What is a recreational water facility?

 What are recreational water illnesses?

-Recreational water illnesses (RWIs) include a number of illnesses and the health effects can range from minor symptoms to serious illness.
+Recreational water illnesses (RWIs) include a number of illnesses.
+The health effects from recreational water illnesses can range from minor to serious illness.
 If a person comes in contact with untreated or dirty water, they may develop skin, ear, or eye infections or irritations.
 If someone drinks contaminated water, they may get stomach or intestinal illnesses.
 Diarrhea is the most commonly reported symptom of recreational water illness.

 How can deaths from drowning be prevented?

+Supervision can help prevent deaths from drowning.
+Admission standards provide recommendations around supervision of those in and around a pool.
+Admission standards (PDF) apply child to parent/guardian ratios as a means of increasing direct supervision of young children, particularly those that are non-swimmers.
+The additional level of supervision assists lifeguards in maintaining adequate surveillance of the whereabouts and activities of young bathers while inside the pool enclosure.
 Admission standards help reduce the number of young children that drown each year.
 These standards were developed by the Office of the Chief Coroner to help lifeguards and assistant lifeguards make sure there is enough supervision of young bathers in a pool and surrounding area.
-The Ministry of Health and Public Health Sudbury & Districts strongly support these recommendations for the purposes of preventing injuries and fatalities.
+The Ontario Ministry of Health and Public Health Sudbury & Districts strongly support these recommendations for the purposes of preventing injuries and fatalities.

-What are some tips to help keep you safe around recreational water?
+What are some safety tips around recreational water?

 Children and weak swimmers